 Apple CEO Steve Jobs is hands-down one of the greatest entrepreneurs of all time, so any sensible entrepreneur should spend some time studying him.
 Carmine Gallo, a communications coach, and author, has written a book about Jobs that extracts key lessons on entrepreneurship and innovation.
-In The Innovation Secrets of Steve Jobs, Gallo lays out what he believes are the seven core principles of Jobs's core business philosophy and how others can adapt it.
+In The Innovation Secrets of Steve Jobs, Gallo lays out what he believes are the seven core principles of Jobs' core business philosophy and how others can adapt it.

-1. Do What You Love
+Do What You Love

 Following your passion might sound like a soft skill, but Steve Jobs has said it's responsible for much of his success.
 Jobs was once asked point-blank what advice he would give a young entrepreneur looking for career advice.
 His response: "Go out and a get a job as a busboy or something until you find something you're really passionate about."
 Entrepreneurship is hard and takes perseverance.
 You will not have the energy to jump the inevitable hurdles unless you find that something that you are truly obsessed with.

 - Find something you love to do so much you can't wait for the sun to rise to do it all over again.

 Put a Dent in the Universe

 Passion fuels the rocket, but vision directs the rocket to its ultimate destination.
 In 1976, when Jobs and Steve Wozniak co-founded Apple, Jobs' vision was to put a computer in the hands of everyday people.
 In 1979, Jobs saw an early and crude graphical user interface being demonstrated at the Xerox research facility in Palo Alto, California.
 He knew immediately that the technology would make computers appealing to "everyday people."
 That technology eventually became The Macintosh, which changed everything about the way we interact with computers.
 Xerox scientists didn't realize its potential because their "vision" was limited to making new copiers.
 In other words, two people can see exactly the same thing but perceive it differently based on their vision.

 - Create a vision for your brand.
 In one sentence, explain how it moves society forward.